-What will the metaverse will (and won’t) be, according to 28 experts
+What the metaverse will (and won’t) be, according to 28 experts

 I think we can all agree our initial dreams of a fully immersive, separate digital world is not only unrealistic, but maybe not what we actually want.
 So I’ve started defining the metaverse differently to capture the zeitgeist: we’re entering an era where every computer we interact with, big or small, is increasingly world-aware.
 They can recognize faces, voices, hands, relative and absolute position, velocity, and they can react to this data in a useful way.
 These contextually aware computers are the path to unlocking ambient computing: where computers fade from the foreground to the background of everyday, useful tools.
 The metaverse is less of a ‘thing’ and more of a computing era.
 Contextual computing enables a multitude of new types of interactions and apps: VR sculpting tools and social hangouts, self-driving cars, robotics, smart homes.

-Dr. Helen Papagiannis, Augmented Stories, best-selling author of Augmented Human:
+Dr. Helen Papagiannis, Augmented Stories, best-selling author of Augmented Human

 Vision is just one aspect.
 It’s important to extend our thinking beyond what will it “look” like to what will it “feel” like, “sound” like, “smell” like, and even “taste” like.
 It will be possible to experience the metaverse with all of our senses and being.
 Today, each of the senses can be used to heighten immersion in virtual experiences by mirroring reality; however, the opportunity also exists to apply the senses in alternative ways that are in contrast to what we may experience in physical reality.
 This opens up a new gateway of possibilities, including even creating new senses.